Share price: 4,420.00 details

 The Operations in which the Company has interests have more involved local supply chains.
 The majority of the tier one suppliers for the agricultural operations are outgrowers and smallholders.
 The agricultural operations purchase product from these growers at a market related price which they then process, pack and sell via their own channels to market.
 The Operations have set up programs to support local outgrowers and smallholders to help them with their farms and crops.
 All product purchased is paid for in a timely manner.
 Operations also provide advice to these farmers on how to improve yields and adopt sustainable cultivation practices.
 These efforts have been beneficial both to the farmers and the Group over recent years through achieving increased volumes and quality.
 Operations have also undertaken training within their outgrower and smallholder groups on the provisions of the Act and will continue this process.
 Some of the tea smallholders are Fairtrade and Rainforest Alliance certified.

-Where applicable, the Operations will undertake risk assessments on their other major tier one and two suppliers in 2022.
+Where applicable, the Operations will undertake risk assessments on their other major tier one and two suppliers in 2024.

 SUPPLY CHAIN STANDARDS

 The ethos of the Group is very clear whereby the Operations consider themselves as custodians of their assets and businesses, respecting the local laws and the environment in which they operate.
 In that context, the Operations continue their efforts to grow and nurture their businesses in a sustainable way with respect for human rights as defined by the UN Guiding Principles on Business and Human Rights, the environment and the wider communities in which they operate.
 The Operations' relationships with their suppliers have their roots firmly embedded in this ethos.
-Respecting human rights and environmental issues in the supply chain is ultimately our suppliers’ responsibility.
+Respecting human rights and environmental issues in the supply chain is ultimately a suppliers’ responsibility.
 However, as customers, the Operations play an active role in supplier development and communicate these expectations.

-Whilst neither the Company nor the Group can guarantee that these supply chains are completely free of slavery, human trafficking or forced labour, we believe that the steps being taken by the Operations will give greater visibility of the employment practices of the supply chain network which in turn will allow us to ensure compliance with the Act.
+Whilst neither the Company nor the Group can guarantee that these supply chains are completely free of slavery, human trafficking or forced labour, we believe that the steps being taken by the Operations will give greater visibility of the employment practices of the supply chain network which in turn will allow the Company to ensure compliance with the Act.

 IMPLEMENTATION

-The leadership of the individual Operations will take responsibility for managing slavery and human trafficking risks in their local jurisdictions.
+The leadership of the individual Operations will take responsibility for managing slavery and human trafficking risks in their jurisdictions.

 NEXT STEPS